Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Preliminaries

 Despite their algorithmic promise, VQAs face well-known scalability barriers.
-Beyond the detrimental effects of hardware noise~\cite{StilckFranca.2021-LimitationsOptimizationAlgorithms,Gonzalez-Garcia.2022-ErrorPropagationNISQ,DePalma.2023-LimitationsVariationalQuantum,Schuster.2024-PolynomialtimeClassicalAlgorithm} and finite-shot estimation errors~\cite{Scriva.2024-ChallengesVariationalQuantum,Barligea.2025-ScalabilityChallengesVariational}, a major obstacle is \emph{trainability}: many ansätze and cost functions exhibit barren plateaus~\cite{McClean.2018-BarrenPlateausQuantum,Larocca.2024-ReviewBarrenPlateaus}, i.e.\ exponentially suppressed gradient variance and concentrated loss at scale, and their optimization landscapes are covered by suboptimal local minima~\cite{Bittel.2021-TrainingVariationalQuantum,You.2021-ExponentiallyManyLocal,Anschuetz.2022-QuantumVariationalAlgorithms}.
+Beyond the detrimental effects of hardware noise~\cite{StilckFranca.2021-LimitationsOptimizationAlgorithms,Wang.2021-NoiseinducedBarrenPlateaus,Gonzalez-Garcia.2022-ErrorPropagationNISQ,DePalma.2023-LimitationsVariationalQuantum,Schuster.2024-PolynomialtimeClassicalAlgorithm} and finite-shot estimation errors~\cite{Scriva.2024-ChallengesVariationalQuantum,Barligea.2025-ScalabilityChallengesVariational}, a major obstacle is \emph{trainability}: many ansätze and cost functions exhibit barren plateaus~\cite{McClean.2018-BarrenPlateausQuantum,Larocca.2025-BarrenPlateausVariational}, i.e.\ exponentially suppressed gradient variance and concentrated loss at scale, and their optimization landscapes are covered by suboptimal local minima~\cite{Bittel.2021-TrainingVariationalQuantum,You.2021-ExponentiallyManyLocal,Anschuetz.2022-QuantumVariationalAlgorithms}.
 A key development of recent Lie-algebraic treatments is that both expressivity and trainability of deep circuit families can be characterized in terms of the dynamical Lie algebra (DLA) generated by the circuit gates~\cite{Larocca.2022-DiagnosingBarrenPlateaus,Ragone.2024-LieAlgebraicTheory,Fontana.2024-CharacterizingBarrenPlateaus}.
-Importantly, the same Lie-algebraic structure that explains when VQAs become untrainable also identifies broad regimes in which the dynamics are confined to a polynomial-dimensional effective space and are therefore classically simulable, providing a concrete example of the broader conjectural link between trainability and simulability~\cite{Cerezo.2025-DoesProvableAbsence}.
+More specifically, these works tie barren plateaus to a curse of dimensionality in operator space: when the relevant dynamics spread over exponentially large Lie-algebraic sectors, gradients generically concentrate, whereas polynomial-dimensional invariant subspaces can avoid this source of concentration provided the input states and observables have sufficient support on those sectors, such that one may obtain regimes with provable absence of barren plateaus.
+Importantly, those same polynomially-sized subspaces are precisely the ones that can be exploited for classical simulation, providing a concrete instance of the broader conjectural link between trainability and simulability~\cite{Cerezo.2025-DoesProvableAbsence}.

 The remainder of this section collects the Lie-algebraic notions and notation used throughout the paper.
 In \cref{ssec:LieCharVQAs} we introduce the DLA formalism and its role in characterizing variational circuits.
 In \cref{ssec:gsimTheory} we summarize Lie-algebraic simulation of expectation values and highlight the fundamental computational primitives (basis and structure constants) that determine practical efficiency.
 In \cref{ssec:notionSimulability} we clarify important notions of classical simulability relevant to this work.